semenko/liquid-cell-atlas/data/internal/README.md

 | healthy_pbmc | PBMCs from healthy donors, sequenced with EM-seq and BS-seq. |
 | melanoma | Melanoma patient samples as part of a collaboration with Yale, including patients undergoing immunotherapy.
 Sequence with EM-seq and BS-seq. |
 | crc | Colorectal tumor samples, including tumor, cfDNA, and sorted populations. |

+## WashU / Chaudhuri Lab Users:

+The raw data backing these files are stored in RIS in Active/lca_data (e.g. `/storage1/fs1/aadel/Active/lca_data`), which is periodically mirrored to our local compute infrastructure (currently on aclm350 in `/logo2/lca_data`).